Question about Computers & Internet

 I'm sure you see alot of these questions, so here I go asking for the thousandth time...I bought a used Dell SX260 3.2GHz...I plug in the power adapter to the wall...light on power adapter is yellow till I plug it into the machine...then it turns green.
 I try to turn on machine & front machine button flashes amber & motherboard light is amber too.
 My monitor light turns amber also.
 I know the monitor works.
 I tried unpluging everything....even the cd, ram & battery & let it sit for 1 minute....put battery back in & pluged power back in & still the same thing.
 I don't even have to push the power button for it to flash amber....just plug in power & does it all on it's own.
 Fan come on, but never hear any beeps.
 HELLLLLLP!LOLOLOL!!!

+Try these (un order of degree of difficulty) 1.
+Try replacing the battery on the system board. it is typically a CR2032 button-style battery.
+This helps if the computer has been off for a long time.
+2. Make sure all dust has been blown or vacuumed out of the computer.
+3. Check to see if the USB pins are bent inside the connector on the back and the front of the computer.
+Straighten if possible.
 4. Remove add-in cards, fans, shrouds, and heatsinks, then check the system board for leaky or mushroomed capacitors.
 If you would like, this may also be a good time to see if the processor is seated correctly or possibly short-circuited (burned black on the bottom, burnt or missing pins, etc).
 If it is any of these, you may need a new system board (motherboard) 5.
 It may be that you need a new power supply.
 Do your best to make sure that it will fit your computer case and have all the power connectors you need; they are not created equal.

 Test your PSU or replace it if your power supply units fan is not working your PSU is faulty